nicolorosso/Deloitte_challenge/README.md

 - Regression_finals contains the modelling part of the Days of Delivery task
 - Data_Augmentation contains several approaches to the Data augmentation task.
 - Prove_Pazze_vae is an alternative yet experimental approach to the classification task, using more advanced techniques.

-The 'SupplyChainDataset.zip' is the original dataset provided by Deloitte.
+- The 'SupplyChainDataset.zip' is the original dataset provided by Deloitte.
-The 'new_fraud_only' is the synthetic dataset (sliced only on the 'SUSPECTED_FRAUD' observations). created through Synthetic Data Vault Python's library.
+- The 'new_fraud_only' is the synthetic dataset (sliced only on the 'SUSPECTED_FRAUD' observations).
+They were created through Synthetic Data Vault Python's library.

+'DeloitteFinalDashboardCode' is the folder containing all the code related to the streaming dashboard.